vpro/hotel-spieker/README.md

-The flow of the agent + webhook corresponds with the scenario as defined in: https://docs.google.com/document/d/1D46ujIePTsNuZVTFygzjZLFUIEaobNxsUcoks41mAOw/edit?ts=5c98e215#
+The flow of the agent + webhook corresponds with the scenario as defined in: https://docs.google.com/document/d/1D46ujIePTsNuZVTFygzjZLFUIEaobNxsUcoks41mAOw/edit?ts=5c98e215# ( intent names are noted in this document  in as much places much as possible)

 The main game flow is also described in this flowchart in the root of this project.